mlpacheco/mlpacheco.github.io/_pages/home.md

 permalink: /
 ---

-I am a Postdoctoral Researcher [Microsoft Research NYC](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/).
+I am a Postdoctoral Researcher at [Microsoft Research NYC](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/).
 In Fall 2023, I will join the [Department of Computer Science at the University of Colorado Boulder](https://www.colorado.edu/cs/) as an Assistant Professor.
 I completed my PhD in Computer Science at Purdue University under the supervision of Prof. [Dan Goldwasser](https://www.cs.purdue.edu/homes/dgoldwas/)